Henry Horton State Park: Picnic

-There are 83 picnic sites and 4 large group picnic pavilions.
+There are 83 picnic sites and 4 large group picnic pavilions (that can hold up to 125 people) located near the Duck River.

 Camping

-Henry Horton features 75 campsites situated on the Duck River; 19 of these are primitive tent sites.
-The remaining 56 sites are RV sites with water and electric hookups.
-All sites have tables, grills, and fire rings.
+Henry Horton State Park has 75 campsites situated on the Duck River; 19 of these are primitive tent sites, while the remaining 56 sites are RV sites.
 A large group tent camp site is also available.
 Two bathhouses are available seasonally.

 Professional Trap and Skeet Range

-Five skeet fields, two trap fields, and a lodge building with concessions, gun rental, and ammo are available.
+There are five skeet fields, two trap fields, and a lodge building with concessions, gun rental, and ammo.
 A picnic shelter is available for large shoots or related gatherings.

-Restaurant

-Henry Horton Restaurant is a family restaurant capable of seating 255 people and includes two private dining areas.

 Sports Fields

-Facilities for baseball, basketball, disc golf, tennis, and volleyball are available.
+The park includes sports facilities for baseball, basketball, disc golf, tennis, and volleyball.

 Swimming

-The park features an Olympic-sized pool with bathhouses and a concession stand.
+The park has an Olympic-sized pool with bathhouses and a concession stand.
 There is also water access to the Duck River via a small ramp.

 Fishing

-Duck River anglers can catch largemouth and smallmouth bass, red-eye, and catfish.
-A valid Tennessee fishing license is required.
+The following fish have been known to be caught in the park: largemouth and smallmouth bass, red-eye, and catfish.
+A Tennessee fishing license is required to fish in the park.

 Trails

-The park features four relatively flat, easy hiking trails, some with views overlooking the Duck River.
+The park features four hiking trails, some with views overlooking the Duck River.